← Library

 Exit math: mini-fleet sale, brick-and-mortar pivot & franchise model

-The food truck exit landscape is dominated by owner-operator burnout exits + single-truck flips + the occasional successful brand transition to brick-and-mortar or franchise — true brand exits are rare but lucrative when they happen.
+The food truck exit market is dominated by owner-operator burnout exits + single-truck flips + the occasional successful brand transition to brick-and-mortar or franchise — true brand exits are rare but lucrative when they happen.

 Single truck owner-operator sale. $45K-$180K typical = build-cost less depreciation + permits + brand premium.
 1.5-3.0x SDE if profitable.
 Buyer: aspiring owner-operator + small fleet operator + culinary entrepreneur.
 Process 2-6 months via Craigslist + Facebook Marketplace + UsedVending + RoamingHunger Marketplace + BizBuySell.